markc/alsa/lib/md/Edirol_UA-25EX.md

 -   from Edirol UA-25EX Digital out
 -   to a Terratec USB Aureon MK-2 digital in.

 In the mixer of the Terratec Aureon, I select `Input 2` and check `IEC958 In`.

-I can record the digital stream using the following command: `  `
+I can record the digital stream using the following command:

     arecord -v -f S16_LE -c 2 -D plughw:1,0 foobar.wav

 I can record the digital out stream of the Edirol UA-25EX without problem.

-### Low latency (to be written) <a name="a3.5"></a>

-Investigating.
-To be written.

 ## MIDI configuration <a name="a4.0"></a>

-For MIDI to work, the device has to be in [advance mode](/Edirol_UA-25EX#Advance_button "Edirol UA-25EX").
+For MIDI to work, the device has to be in [advance mode](/Edirol_UA- 25EX#Advance_button "Edirol UA-25EX").
 If MIDI is working, you should see a "raw midi" device for the UA-25EX in /proc/asound/devices:

     $ grep midi /proc/asound/devices
       8: [ 0- 0]: raw midi

 Also, /proc/asound/card0/midi0 should exist (assuming the UA-25EX is the 0th audio device):

     $ cat /proc/asound/card0/midi0
     UA-25EX